g-ser/kubernetes-kubeadm-aws-ec2/README.md

 * The default route of the public subnet is the Internet Gateway (IGW)
 * The master node of the kubernetes cluster and the worker nodes are in two different security groups:
     * both security groups allow traffic originating from the private subnet, that a kubernetes cluster generates to operate: ([ports and protocols used by Kubernetes components](https://kubernetes.io/docs/reference/ports-and-protocols/))
-    * the security group where the worker nodes resides allows all icmp traffic originated from the private subnet
+    * the security group where the worker nodes reside allows all icmp traffic originated from the private subnet
     * the security group where the master node resides allows all icmp traffic originated from the private and public subnets
     * both security groups allow traffic originating from the private subnet whose target is tcp port 6783 and udp ports 6783-6784.
-Those are the which the ports that weavenet uses as control and data ports
+Since weavenet is used as the network plugin of the cluster, we need to open those ports due to the fact that weavenet uses them as control and data ports.
 * No configuration is applied to AWS's default Network ACL which comes when creating the VPC which means that it does not block any traffic.

 # Provision and configure the infrastructure